orbitalquark/textadept/docs/api.md

 Calls function *f* with the given arguments after *interval* seconds.
 If *f* returns `true`, calls *f* repeatedly every *interval* seconds as long as *f* returns `true`.
 A `nil` or `false` return value stops repetition.
+Note: in the terminal version, timeout functions will not be called until an active Find & Replace pane session finishes, and until an active dialog closes.

 Parameters: